 What Peter meant, as I understand it, is that we’re not going to make any progress if we don’t have data that explains where we are and where we need to go.

-Right now, I’m at Janie’s “targeting” phase – meaning I’ve made my goal.
+So right now, I’m at Janie’s “targeting” phase – meaning I’ve made my goal.
 (To somehow meaningfully reduce my carbon emissions.)

 My “measuring” phase will be calculating all my emissions from flights and computer servers and the like.